 Foreign Issuers.
-Since certain of the underlying securities held by certain of the ETFs in the Portfolio are issued by foreign issuers in non-U.S. markets, an investment in the Portfolio involves certain investment risks that are different in some respects from an investment in a portfolio which invests entirely in U.Slisted securities.
+An investment in the Portfolios involves certain investment risks that are different in some respects from an investment in a portfolio which invests entirely in the securities of domestic issuers.
 These investment risks include future political or governmental restrictions which might adversely affect the payment or receipt of payment of dividends on the relevant securities, the possibility that the financial condition of the issuers of the securities may become impaired or that the general condition of the relevant stock market may worsen (both of which would contribute directly to a decrease in the value of the securities and thus in the value of the Units), the limited liquidity and relatively small market capitalization of the relevant securities market, expropriation or confiscatory taxation, economic uncertainties and foreign currency devaluations and fluctuations.
 In addition, for foreign issuers that are not subject to the reporting requirements of the Securities Exchange Act of 1934, there may be less publicly available information than is available from a domestic issuer.
 In addition, foreign issuers are not necessarily subject to uniform accounting, auditing and financial reporting standards, practices and requirements comparable to those applicable to domestic issuers.
 The securities of many foreign issuers are less liquid and their prices more volatile than securities of comparable domestic issuers.
 In addition, fixed brokerage commissions and other transaction costs in foreign securities markets are generally higher than in the United States and there is generally less government supervision and regulation of exchanges, brokers and issuers in foreign countries than there is in the United States.

-Securities issued by non-U.S. issuers generally pay income in foreign currencies and principally trade in foreign currencies.
+Securities issued by non-U.S. issuers trading in foreign markets generally pay income in foreign currencies and principally trade in foreign currencies.
 Therefore, there is a risk that the U.S. dollar value of these securities will vary with fluctuations in the U.S. dollar foreign exchange rates for the various securities.

-There can be no assurance that exchange control regulations might not be adopted in the future which might adversely affect payment to the fund or the Portfolio.
-The adoption of exchange control regulations and other legal restrictions could have an adverse impact on the marketability of international securities.
-In addition, restrictions on the settlement of transactions on either the purchase or sale side, or both, could cause delays or increase the costs associated with the purchase and sale of the foreign securities and correspondingly could affect the price of the Units.
+There can be no assurance that exchange control regulations might not be adopted in the future which might adversely affect payment to the closed-end funds or the Portfolios.
+The adoption of exchange control regulations and other legal restrictions could have an adverse impact on the marketability of international securities in a Portfolio.
+In addition, restrictions on the settlement of transactions on either the purchase or sale side, or both, could cause delays or increase the costs associated with the purchase and sale of the foreign Securities and correspondingly could affect the price of the Units.